Christian People's Party (Peru): 1978 Constituent Assembly

-General Elections of 1980
+1980 general election and Fernando Belaúnde's second presidency

-Luis Bedoya Reyes ran as the PPC's candidate for president in the General Elections of 1980, with Ernesto Alayza and Roberto Ramírez del Villar as first vice-president and second vice-president.
-Despite Bedoya finishing in the third place, the PPC got six Senators elected, as well as 10 deputies.
+Luis Bedoya Reyes ran as the PPC's candidate for president in the 1980 general election, with Ernesto Alayza and Roberto Ramírez del Villar as his two running mates.
+Despite Bedoya finishing in the third place, the PPC obtained six seats in the Senate, as well as 10 representatives in the lower house.

 During the elections, the PPC allied with the soon-to-be elected President Fernando Belaúnde Terry, from Acción Popular.
 The PPC-Accíon Popular coalition gave Belaúnde the majority in the Senate and in the Deputies Chamber.
 The coalition also designated four PPC members as Ministers, including its leader Bedoya Reyes and Felipe Osterling Parodi.

-General Elections of 1985
+Democratic Convergence (1985) and opposition to Alan García's first presidency

 For the General Elections of 1985, the coalition with Acción Popular was finished, and thus, both parties presented separate candidates.
 Bedoya Reyes finished in third again, trailing behind Alfonso Barrantes Lingán and ahead of Javier Alva Orlandinj.
 During Alan García's government, the PPC criticised the heterodox economic model designed by the APRA.

 The PPC had only a few members in both chambers.
 Its most important representatives were Felipe Osterling Parodi in the Senate of Peru and Javier Bedoya – son of the founder of the PPC – in the Chamber of Deputies.
 When Alan García sought to take control of private banking, Luis Bedoya Reyes and Lourdes Flores rallied in the streets against the proposal.
 They were joined in the manifestations by the famous Peruvian writer Mario Vargas Llosa.
 The movement did stop the government from passing the polemical Law.

-General Elections of 1990
+Democratic Front (1990)

 In 1990, the PPC enters a liberal coalition with Acción Popular and Mario Vargas Llosa's Movimiento Libertad (Liberty Movement), forming the Frente Democrático (Democratic Front, FREDEMO), which launched Vargas Llosa as a candidate for the presidency.
 Although he wasn't elected, the coalition's participation in the Chamber of Deputies was a success: it got 25 representatives, attaining the majority, including Javier Bedoya, one of the most voted deputies nationwide.